 North Pacific Right Whale

-North Pacific right whales are the rarest of all large whale species and among the rarest of all marine mammal species.
+North Pacific right whales are one of the rarest of all large whale species and among the rarest of all marine mammal species.
 Two other species of right whale exist in the world’s oceans: the North Atlantic right whale, which is found in the North Atlantic Ocean, and the southern right whale, which is found in the southern hemisphere.
-North Pacific right whales are baleen whales, which feed by straining huge volumes of ocean water through their comb-like baleen plates that trap shrimp-like krill and small fish.
+North Pacific right whales are baleen whales, which feed by straining huge volumes of ocean water through their comb-like baleen plates that trap copepods and other zooplankton.

-Commercial whaling greatly reduced right whale populations in the Pacific ocean.
-Whaling is no longer a threat, but human activity such as entanglement in fishing gear and marine debris, vessel strikes, impacts from climate change, and ocean noise, continue to endanger this species.
+Commercial whaling greatly reduced right whale populations in the Pacific Ocean.
+Whaling is no longer a threat, but human activity such as entanglement in fishing gear and marine debris, vessel strikes, impacts from climate change, Oil and gas development, and ocean noise, continue to endanger this species.

 NOAA Fisheries is committed to conserving and protecting the North Pacific right whale.
-Our scientists and partners use a variety of innovative techniques to study, learn more about, and protect this species.
+Our scientists and partners use a variety of innovative techniques to study, and protect this species.

-North Pacific right whales have been listed as endangered under the Endangered Species Act since 1970.
+North Pacific right whales have been listed as endangered under the Endangered Species Act since 1970 and are depleted under the Marine Mammal Protection Act.
 There are no reliable estimates of current abundance or trends for right whales in the North Pacific.
-The North Pacific right whale population is very small, likely in the low 100s, and most sightings have been of single whales, though small groups have been sighted.
+There are likely fewer than 500 North Pacific right whales remaining, and most sightings have been of single whales, though small groups have been sighted.
+Only about 30 individuals are estimated to remain of the Eastern stock that visits Alaskan waters.

 Behavior and Diet

-Right whales are baleen whales, so they filter their food by straining huge volumes of ocean water through their baleen plates, which trap shirmp-like krill and small fish.
+Right whales are baleen whales, so they filter their food by straining huge volumes of ocean water through their baleen plates, copepods and other zooplankton such as shrimp.
 Right whales feed from spring to fall and in winter in certain areas.
-Their primary food sources are zooplankton, including copepods, euphaeids, and cyprids.
+Their primary food sources are zooplankton, including copepods, euphausiids, and cyprids.
 Unlike some other baleen whales, right whales are skimmers: they feed while moving with their mouth open through patches of zooplankton.

 Where They Live